vaibhavimutya/vaibhavimutya.github.io/_posts/2022-04-20-search_engine.md

 - To search a query, we first build a query.
 - Then an Index Reader, Index Searcher, and the Standard Analyzer are used.
 - We use the Query Parser which interprets a string into a Lucene query.
 - Finally, the query is run and the results are obtained.
-You can find the code here (https://github.com/vaibhavimutya/Search-Engine/blob/master/IndexFiles.java)
+You can find the code [here](https://github.com/vaibhavimutya/Search-Engine/blob/master/IndexFiles.java).

 ## Lucene Fields